-Sabbaticals are covered by GR X-11, 12 and the Provost Policy Statement- Sabbatical Leave Policy (2014), and information at this link.
+Sabbaticals are covered by GR X-11, 12, Provost Policy Statement- Sabbatical Leave Policy (2014), and information at this link.

 Because sabbaticals require Board of Trustees’ approval, proposals should be submitted a minimum of six months in advance of the leave start date.